-Learn how to cut jalapeno with this simple step-by-step guide.
-The hot jalapeno pepper can be diced, cubed, minced, chopped, divided, roasted according to the recipe.
+Learn how to cut jalapenos with this simple step-by-step guide.
+The hot jalapeno pepper can be diced, cubed, minced, chopped, divided, or roasted according to the recipe.

-And this guide helps you to understand the jalapeno pepper's framework better and helps to chop without burning yourself.
+This guide helps you understand the jalapeno pepper's framework better and enables you to chop without burning yourself.

-Actually, I'm hearing some of you, asking do we really need a special post titled as how to cut jalapeno peppers?
+Some of you asked if we need a post titled How to cut jalapeno peppers.
 The answer is yes.
-Those you have kitchen skills already may aware of the jalapeno's heat.
+Those with kitchen skills may be aware of the jalapeno's heat.
 And for some who hands got experienced handling the spices.

 You might need a slice of jalapeno to spice up your drink.
 Or you may need just the jalapeno meat to flavor up your salsa.
 On the other hand, some may have plenty in the garden.
-Whatever the reason is, we all want to know the best proper way to cut the jalapeno without the hot pepper burn.
+Whatever the reason, we all want to know the best way to cut the jalapeno without the hot pepper burn.

 Why do we need prepping gloves?

 The jalapeno peppers are hot and the seeds contain pepper oil called Capsaicin.
 To our surprise, this capsaicin does not dissolve in water.
-It turns out as it is hard to get rid of this when it gets in contact with the skin.
+It turns out it is hard to get rid of this when it comes in contact with the skin.

-It may give a burning sensation for anywhere between 2-6 hours depends on the skin type.
+Depending on the skin type, it may give a burning sensation for anywhere between 2-6 hours.
 The good news is that this total problem is easily avoided just by wearing a pair of gloves.
-And do not touch face or eyes after handling.
+Do not touch your face or eyes after handling.

 And this applies to all other hot chili pepper varieties, including the jalapeno peppers.